NatronGitHub/Natron/Documentation/source/plugins/eu.gmic.MixerHSV.rst

 G’MIC Mixer HSV node
 ====================

-*This documentation is for version 1.0 of G’MIC Mixer HSV.*
+*This documentation is for version 1.0 of G’MIC Mixer HSV (eu.gmic.MixerHSV).*

 Description
 -----------